CESNET/metacentrum-user-docs/docs/software/containers/index.md

 If you need to use a Docker image in MetaCentrum, either

-- run it in Apptainer as described below, or
+- run it in Singularity as described below, or
 - use [Kubernetes service](http://docs.cerit.io/).

 ### Kubernetes service